 Does your organization currently utilize commercial truck rental as part of its fleet management strategy?
-If yes, do the rental trucks have apportioned license plates?
+If so, do the rental trucks have apportioned license plates?
 If your trucks have them, you’re most likely in good hands with your truck rental company.
 If your trucks don’t have them or if you’re not familiar with the terms “apportioned license plates,” “apportioned registration” or “International Registration Plan” (IRP), then read on.

 What are Apportioned License Plates?

 Apportioned license plates, apportioned registration, and International Registration Plan (IRP) are closely related.
 They allow commercial vehicles to operate in two or more jurisdictions.
 Each state receives a “portion” of the vehicle’s registration fees based on the miles traveled in that particular state.
-Apportioned plates are license plates issued to commercial vehicles and are affixed to the vehicle.
+Apportioned plates are license plates issued to commercial vehicles and are affixed to the truck.
 Apportioned registration is the official registration within the state the fleet is based.
-For instance, the state of Utah’s code for Apportioned Registration (41-1a-301) reads this:
+For instance, the state of Utah’s code for Apportioned Registration (41-1a-301) reads:

-An owner or operator of a Utah based fleet of commercial vehicles operating in two or more jurisdictions may apply for an apportioned registration.
+An owner or operator of a Utah-based fleet of commercial vehicles operating in two or more jurisdictions may apply for an apportioned registration.
 This registration allows commercial vehicles to comply with registration requirements of more than one jurisdiction and to pay registration fees based on the percentage of operation in those jurisdictions.

 The International Registration Plan, commonly referred to as IRP, is a federally encouraged program and vehicle registration agreement between the states within the United States and the provinces within Canada.

 Having apportioned plates means your fleet can travel interstate without the worry of registering in each new state while avoiding hefty fines for traveling interstate without appropriate registration.

 What Could Happen if You Don’t Have Apportioned Plates?